cidetec-energy-storage/cideMOD/docs/source/examples.rst

 Storage
 ^^^^^^^^

-In this case, using the BMS interface, we can simulate the degradation under rest conditions.
+In this case, using the CSI interface, we can simulate the degradation under rest conditions.

 .. literalinclude:: ../../examples/storage.py